DukeRobotics/robosub-ros/onboard/catkin_ws/src/data_pub/README.md

 ## Pressure Sensor Documentation

-The Blue Robotics pressure sensor sends raw serial data to the main computer.
-This data is then published to the `/sensors/depth` topic.
-Note that this is a separate package and will need to be run in addition to this `offboard_comms` package.
-The data is of type `nav_msgs/Odometry.msg`.
-The data is published by the `data_pub` node.
+The Blue Robotics pressure sensor sends raw serial data through an arduino to the main computer.
+This data is filtered and then published to the `/sensors/depth` topic.
+Note that this will need to be run in addition to this `offboard_comms` package.
+It converts the data into an PoseWithCovarianceStamped message for use in sensor fusion.

 The data in this Odometry message is set to 0 except for the `pose.pose.position.z` value, which is set to the depth in meters.
 The `pose.pose.orientation` is set to the identity quaternion.
 Except for the `pose.pose.position.z` value, all other values are unused in sensor fusion.